BauQQ/rolling_tab_target_UMCE/README.md

 # UMCE Rolling Tab Target
 ![Release](https://img.shields.io/badge/release-v0.0.1-blue "Release")
 ### Description
-This addon is for [uMMORPG CEs](https://assetstore.unity.com/packages/templates/systems/ummorpg-components-edition-159401 "uMMORPG CEs").
+This addon is for [uMMORPG CE](https://assetstore.unity.com/packages/templates/systems/ummorpg-components-edition-159401 "uMMORPG CE").
 A simple rolling tab target, with a build in customizable range checker in for UMMORPG CE in the unity editor.
 The current intentions whit this is to some extend mimic the tabtarget behaviors of World of Warcraft.

 ### Features